libavg/libavg/sphinxdoc/misc.rst

         Miscellaneous routines used by tests.
 Not intended for normal application usage.

+    .. autofunction:: getMemoryUsage() -> int

+        Returns the amount of memory used by the application in bytes.
+More precisely, this function returns the resident set size of the process in bytes.
+This does not include shared libraries or memory paged out to disk.

     .. autofunction:: pointInPolygon

         Checks if a point is inside a polygon.